Position/Status

 - Cambridge Language Sciences

-- Centre for the Study of Global Human Movement (co-director)
+- Centre for the Study of Global Human Movement

 Research Topics and Interests

-- Language policy, medium of instruction and learning outcomes in multilingual contexts
+Language of schooling and the knowledge base of teaching in multilingual contexts

 Current Projects

-- EAL Assessment Framework for Schools (primary and secondary) (free download)
+- EAL Assessment Framework for Schools (primary and secondary)

-- Multilingualism: Empowering Individuals, Transforming Societies (AHRC large grant)
+- Multilingualism: Empowering Individuals, Transforming Societies (AHRC)

-- Language Development, Social Integration and Educational Achievement of EAL children (Bell Foundation)
+- Language Development, Social Integration and Educational Achievement of EAL Children (Bell Foundation)

-- We Are Multilingual (WAM) initiative
+- We Are Multilingual (WAM)

 Course Involvement